tecnolgd/tecnolgd/README.md

 * ~ 7 months experience in Github.

 ## What i am working on
+* Data structures and low level stuff.
+* A bit of deployment

 ## Tech stuff i use
 * C++